Thursday, Flying and Food

 I was wide awake at 5:30 with the three hour time difference.
 I hadn’t thought about anything for breakfast in the room and this was a nice hotel so the breakfast buffet was expensive.
 I ran down and asked the concierge for a good place to go.
 He said their wasn’t much in the area but there was a Tim Horton’s around the corner.

-So we did a Canadian thing and ate their.
+So we did a Canadian thing and ate there.
 I’ve since found out Tim Horton’s is in the states but it hasn’t made it this far south.
 I thought it was like the Canadian Starbucks then someone told me it was more like the Canadian McDonald’s.
+I think it’s more like a Canadian Dunkin’ Donuts.

 It was cheap and fast and that was what we wanted.